Kakamotobi/Learned/Tools/Babel.md

 npm install --save-dev  @babel/cli
 ```
 ##### Node.js Babel CLI
-- `babel-node` is not meant for production as it is exhaustive.
+- `babel-node` is only intended for development purposes (not production) because although it allows developers to run modern JS code without having to manually transform it, it comes with a performance cost.
+	- cf. use `@babel/cli` (`babel` command) for production to transform to compatible JS code when building.
 ```zsh
 npm install --save-dev @babel/node
 ```